c

 ...

 Great!
 The final step is figuring out a way to use a server to serve the static files.
-As you may know, we could use our express.static with the Express server to serve the static files.
+As you may know, we could use express.static with the Express server to serve the static files.
 I'll leave that as an exercise for you to do at home.
 Instead, we are going to go ahead and start writing our Dockerfile:

 FROM node:20